-Ask yourself, as a judge:

-- Has any party sought a pretrial diversion in favor of outpatient treatment in the community? - Have past experiences created obstacles to accessing services by the person in any system including education or probation? - Are there financial, transportation, communication issues that are affecting this person's ability to access services? - > Has any party filed a motion for competency examination? - Have I helped to destigmatize mental health and intellectual and developmental disability? - Have I made assumptions about who is present in the courtroom, overlooking transportation or other concerns in favor of shortcuts and assumptions about whether this person has a family that cares about their well-being? - What assumptions am I making without asking this person who are the important people in their life and who could help them? - Have I made assumptions based on the social media accounts, pictures, or posts of this person?
-How might my assumptions influence my decision-making? - How have I challenged any assumptions I might have made based on profession or background?
+Fairness Reflection Point Ask yourself, as a judge: > Has any party sought a pretrial diversion in favor of outpatient treatment in the community? > Has trauma created a lack of ability to access services by the person in any system including education or probation? > Are there financial, cultural, transportation, communication issues that are affecting this person's ability to access services?
+Has any party filed a motion for competency examination? > Have I helped to destigmatize mental health and intellectual and developmental disability?
+Have I made assumptions about who is present in the courtroom, overlooking transportation or other concerns in favor of shortcuts and assumptions about whether this person has a family that cares about their well-being? > What assumptions am I making without asking this person who are the important people in their life and who could help them? > Have I made assumptions based on the social media accounts, pictures, or posts of this person?
+How might my assumptions influence my decision-making? > How have I challenged any assumptions I might have made based on cultural identity, profession, or background?